 1. Social Media Snark and Negativity

-With the loss of civility on social media compounded recently by a president prone to defamatory tweets, is it any wonder that nastiness and snark on social media are rampant these days?
+To me, this is one of the most egregious social media mistakes.
+With the lack of civility these days, compounded by a president constantly tweeting negativity, is it any wonder that nastiness and snark on social media are rampant these days?
 It certainly feels like it’s escalated, right?

 Some may feel that mores have loosened, and it’s open season to carelessly and relentlessly vent with inflammatory remarks about any and everyone.

-What was considered risky even a year or so ago is becoming commonplace.
+What was considered risky a few years ago has become commonplace.

 We constantly see put-downs of people in the news, past and current employers, and even family and acquaintances.

 Yes, some snark masters are witty, gifted writers with the savvy to pull it off, without offending.
 In fact, they neatly win people over.

 Amy Brown, former Social Media Manager for Wendy’s, made a splash early in 2017 with her Twitter dialog with a disgruntled customer.
 Take a minute to read the exchange.
 Very funny!

 Nevertheless, I advise that when you’re actively job-hunting, tread carefully with what you post anywhere online.

 You may have been active in the past on Twitter, Facebook, Instagram, etc. with personal rants and raves but now, here you are, diving into a job search.

 Your social media mistakes can hit you hard once you’re job hunting.